-In the course of recording the album of Hudson River music I got to meet and work with the brilliant and legendary Moe Asch, which – as one might guess – was both an honor and an education.
+In the course of recording the album of Hudson River music I got to meet and work with the brilliant and legendary Moses (Moe) Asch, which – as one might guess – was both an honor and an education.
 Some who remember Moe will understand me when I say he at first seemed as scary as a grizzly bear, until he gave himself away as instead being quite the teddy bear.
 Moe was the son of the great Yiddish novelist Sholem Asch, had been the friend, supporter, and recorder of Lead Belly and Woody Guthrie, and carried with him many amazing stories.

 During this period I was enrolled as an undergraduate at SUNY New Paltz, crashing variously at the Seeger house near Beacon, NY, at another residence in West Park, NY, and in various nooks and crannies of the Bearsville and Woodstock area.
 I made good friends all throughout that neck of the woods: the upper Hudson Valley and the lower Catskills, including pals Happy and Artie Traum – the only duo I know of who have actually had album liner notes written by Allen Ginsberg.